 It is possible due to a Serverless Execution Model that represents a fully secured and stateless data container within which codes run dynamically.

-A wide scope of actions like an HTTP request, alert monitoring or uploading of a data file can set these codes in action.
+A wide scope of actions like an HTTP request, alert monitoring, or uploading of a data file can set these codes in action.

-Then the code is sent to the cloud provider as function and the user will be charged for only what he consumes.
+Then the code is sent to the cloud provider as a function and the user will be charged for only what he consumes.